dimakvlt/StyloLab/README.md

 ### Modular Architecture
 The system is structured into clearly separated modules for preprocessing, analysis, and evaluation.
 This allows individual components to be tested, extended, or replaced without impacting the overall system.

-### Transparency over Black-Box Automation
-Instead of relying on opaque end-to-end pipelines, the project emphasizes traceable processing steps and interpretable intermediate results.
-This makes analytical decisions easier to validate and explain.

 ### Hybrid NLP Approach
 Classical NLP techniques are combined with modern LLM-based methods to balance robustness and flexibility.
 This avoids unnecessary fine-tuning while still enabling context-aware analysis.